-EDUCATORS: Check out our new Flexible Instrumentation Big Band charts, newly released by VJC Publications.
-Throughout the month of January, use the Coupon Code JEN25 to receive 25% off all VJC Publications purchases!
-And you can listen to most of these publications HERE on the VJC YouTube channel.
+EDUCATORS: Check out our new Flexible Instrumentation Big Band charts, released by VJC Publications.
+You can listen to most of these publications HERE on the VJC YouTube channel.
+We've added 10 additional "flex." big band charts this fall and hope you will consider buying this great new music!

 VJC INSTRUMENT RENTAL ASSISTANCE